The Amazing Digital Circus: Cultural impact

+The bus stop that appears in the post-credits scene of the final episode, decorated with fanart by fans.

 The Amazing Digital Circus received a notable amount of fan creations and memes, along with gaining popularity on TikTok.
-By December 2024, YouTube videos related to The Amazing Digital Circus totaled 25 billion views.
-The popularity experienced by the series in Japan lead to themed pop-up stores in Tokyo, Osaka, and Nagoya, alongside a manga adaptation serialised in CoroCoro Comic and CoroCoro Ichiban! starting 21 October 2024.
+By December 2024, YouTube videos related to The Amazing Digital Circus totalled 25 billion views.
+The popularity experienced by the series in Japan led to themed pop-up stores in Tokyo, Osaka, and Nagoya, alongside a manga adaptation serialised in CoroCoro Comic and CoroCoro Ichiban! starting 21 October 2024 and illustrated by Sakura.
+In September 2026, the first collected print volume of the manga was released.
+In June 2026, the characters Pomni and Jax were added as skins into the video game Fortnite.
 The series also saw a notable wave of unauthorised content, including both content farm media and stage shows performed in various locations across Mexico, in addition to counterfeit merchandise.

+On 18 August 2026, the series was preserved by the National Film and Sound Archive of Australia.